 - Consistent monitoring across sites regardless of the relative inaccessibility and hazardous nature of the terrain.

 - The wide area coverage allows detecting issues in areas where it might not be expected, areas that are not currently monitored or that are difficult to access.

 - More efficient use of resources and improved planning and prioritisation of site visits thanks to available performance information for the sites.

-- High- or low-resolution solution depending on the accuracy and frequency needs.
+- High- or low-resolution solutions depending on the accuracy and frequency needs.

-- Assessment of consequences of tailings dams’ failure that informs about risk.
+- Assessment of consequences of dams failures that informs about risk.

 Key technical features

 - Browser map-based interface with graphical portrayal of data, providing data analysis and a variety of alert management options.
 Including traffic light status indicators for infrastructure sites of interest.

 - Wide area movement monitoring based on Interferometric Synthetic Aperture Radar (InSAR) data using high resolution COSMO-SkyMed Himaq and low resolution Sentinel-1 with quarterly and biweekly updates.